cfmmoc/cfmmoc/README.md

 libcurl-devel-7.55.1-8.fc27.x86_64

-Download the source and build cfMMOC as follows:
+Download the source (https://github.com/cfmmoc/cfmmoc/archive/master.zip), extract it, and build cfMMOC as follows:

 Change working directory to obj/, and run "make all" command to build cfMMOC.